sidharthmohannair/Tutorial-ESP32-C3-Super-Mini/README.md

     > **Note:** If you're experiencing slow download speeds, consider using alternative download links provided by local Arduino communities.
 2. Install the Arduino IDE following the instructions for your operating system.

+### Optional Step: Install USB Drivers (Windows Only)
+1. **Windows Users Only:** Before connecting your ESP32-C3 Super Mini, ensure that the necessary USB-to-serial drivers are installed.
+This is especially important for Windows users.

+- You can download the CP210x or CH340 drivers from the official websites if your board uses one of these USB-to-UART bridge chips.
+- **Note:** Most modern versions of Windows will install the drivers automatically when you first connect the device.

 ### Step 2: Configure the Arduino IDE for ESP32-C3 Super Mini